ThePandalorian/thepandalorian.github.io/_pages/quotes.md

 <br>

 ---
-<div style="text-align: center">“very few high-level features of the world have necessary and sufficient properties.
+<div style="text-align: center">“Very few high-level features of the world have necessary and sufficient properties.
 In everyday life and in ecology, concepts are
 fuzzy, being held together by an open-ended set of correlated properties”</div>
 <br>
-<div style="text-align: right"> – <a href='https://arxiv.org/abs/2201.06687'>Evan C. Johnson, Oscar Godoy, and Alan Hastings</a></div>
+<div style="text-align: right"> – <a href='https://arxiv.org/abs/2201.06687'>Evan C. Johnson, Oscar Godoy, and Alan Hastings</a> (Appendix B.4)</div>
 <br>
 <br>